nimishabhide/apartment_hunter-uiuc-/README.md

 Used this website to find the best regressor that fits the data-https://regclass.herokuapp.com/ Have used both multiple regressor and XGBoost for prediction.
 I have used two different styles for using regressor.
 The XGBoost algorithm turns out to be the best.
+Using the algorithm we are able to predict the Cost per Person based on paramenters like location, number of bedrooms, location, distance from various places, etc.
 I have put the cleaned data into AWS RDS(MySQL) and have also included the code for it(ws_rent_illinois).
 The images of the visualization are attached below.

 KPI(Key Performance Indicator)